Skip Navigation

 Check out how Plan Sponsors are surfacing measurable differences within their populations, by adding just a little more data into their analytics.

-REAL and SOGI data as well as the HDMS social determinants of health (SDoH) enrichments allow a much deeper investigation into health patterns and costs.
+REAL and SOGI data as well as the HDMS Social Determinants of Health (SDoH) enrichments allow a much deeper investigation into health patterns and costs.

 Measuring these differences allows us to take what we anecdotally see or suspect, and support it with facts.